lshamos/EventBook/readme.md

 <a href= "https://salty-garden-61134.herokuapp.com/login">EventBook</a>

 ## Development and Technologies
-### Ruby on Rails, Bootstrap, HTML, CSS, and JavaScript.
+- Ruby on Rails
+- HTML
+- CSS
+- Sass
+- Bootstrap

 ## MVP
--  Full CRUD.
+- Full CRUD
--  Three working Models.
+- Three working Models
--  Ability to Sign-Up/In/Out.
+- Ability to Sign-Up/In/Out
--  Comment on Events, and Update/Delete both.
+- Comment on Events
+- CRUD on comments
--  Bootstrap design implementation.
+- Bootstrap design implementation

-## Still to come.
+## Future Developments
 -  AWS, Paperclip image upload implementation.
 -  Add friends and link to friends.
--  Sexy styling.
 -  User profile page with in depth input fields.